Engee documentation

 scalar

 The input port that controls the area of the local constriction.
-The port is saturated when its value is outside the minimum and maximum limits of the narrowing area set by the block parameters.
+The port is saturated when its value is outside the minimum and maximum limits of the narrowing area specified by the block parameters.

 Dependencies